E-xyza/zigler/guides/02-collections.md

 >
 > Be careful about the endianness of packed and extern structs!

-> #### Wide datatype slices .{: warning }
+> #### Wide datatype slices {: .warning}
 >
-> Note:  Currently if your serializable datatype requires an alignment greater than 1
+> Note: Currently if your serializable datatype requires an alignment greater than 1 (if it's bigger
-> (if it's bigger than a byte), the system could segfault if you pass a binary that is
+> than a byte), the system could segfault if you pass a binary that is a sub-binary.
+If this is a
-> a sub-binary.
-If this is a concern, always perform `:binary.copy/1` before passing
+> concern, always perform `:binary.copy/1` before passing into a function that accepts slices.
+This
-> into a function that accepts slices.
-This will be fixed in a future release.
+> will be fixed in a future release.

 ### Pointers to structs.

 Pointers to structs can also be used to marshal data in and out.
 This is enabled under the